ADD Balance - trademark of Charles Kenyon, Attorney at Law and Webmaster. Frequently Asked Questions - Help

 I have it on good authority that, as of May 2020, in the Mac versions, the icons on the QAT cannot be modified by XML modification.

 I am sometimes asked what my QAT looks like.
-Here is the current one in Word 2013.
+Here is how it looked in Word 2013.

 The actual QAT is a single line, cut here for display purposes.
 Many of the "tooltips" are shown.
 The "QAT help" inverted exclamation point opens a document about many of the modifications and their sources.
 This QAT is generated from at least 5 different global templates.
 Only the first two icons are in the default storage file.
 The containing files have documentation about what each icon does.